jadecobra/python_tdd_exercises/source/classes.rst

          pass

-  though the terminal still outputs an [AttributeError](./AttributeError.rst), this time it is for a missing attribute in our newly defined class
+  though the terminal still outputs an :doc:`AttributeError`, this time it is for a missing attribute in our newly defined class

 GREEN: make it pass